ranapnm123/Mzone-Poker/fastlane/README.md

 sudo gem install fastlane
 ```
 # Available Actions
+## iOS
-### upload
+### ios beta
 ```
-fastlane upload
+fastlane ios beta
 ```
-Upload to App Store and submit for review
+Submit a new Beta Build to Apple TestFlight

+This will also make sure the profile is up to date

 ----